jakwings/fd/README.md

 ff --regex --unicode . '^.$'  # matches filename π
 ```

-This is because the pattern matches byte string by default.
+This is because the pattern matches byte strings by default.

 ## Help